At a glance

 When we embrace possibility with our approach, at an individual level and in a collaborative setting that is where ideas, problem-solving and invention succeeds.

-8. Pushing us to seek improvement
+8. Learning pushes us to seek improvement

 Learning gives us a feeling of accomplishment and leads us to want that feeling again.